Widnes railway station: History

 The station closed to goods traffic on 6 July 1964 and the goods yard demolished.

 "Homeward Bound" by Paul Simon

-Widnes railway station is generally believed to be the station where Paul Simon reputedly composed the song "Homeward Bound" though some think it more likely that it was Ditton railway station, in order to get to London by train.
+Widnes railway station is generally believed to be where Paul Simon composed the song "Homeward Bound", although some think it more likely that it was Ditton railway station, in order to get to London by train.
 Simon is quoted as saying "[i]f you'd ever seen Widnes, then you'd know why I was keen to get back to London as quickly as possible."
-However, rather than actually being 'homeward bound' (Simon temporarily lived in London at the time), Simon was on tour and had just performed at local DJ Geoff Speed's Howff Folk Club in Widnes and was reportedly dropped off at Widnes station by Speed.
+However, rather than actually being 'homeward bound' (Simon temporarily lived in London at the time), he was on tour and had just performed at local DJ Geoff Speed's Howff Folk Club and was reportedly dropped off at Widnes station by him.
 Simon was not headed for London but for Humberside and Widnes station would have been the logical choice of station to travel there.